Z-65y-5ait/AKASEC_WRITEUPS/README.md

 ## Introduction
-This is my detailed write-up about the first crypto challenge.
+This is my write-up about the first crypto challenge.

 ## Screenshot
 Here is a screenshot of the issue: